Is inheritance tax only for the wealthy?

 Step 4: Consider life insurance

 In some cases, no amount of planning can save you from an inheritance tax bill.
-Life insurance could be the answer.
+Life insurance could be the answer to reducing your IHT bill.
 If the premiums are funded from regular income and the policy is placed in trust, the proceeds could be free from inheritance tax – which could come in handy for the beneficiaries to pay the taxes while the estate is being wound up.

 If in doubt, always seek professional advice.
 There may be some planning and preparation involved to get it right, but it has surely got to be worth it to manage a nasty tax bill when you least need it.